abproject/mock-server/README.md

   * `curl http://localhost:8123/hello`
   * or open in browser `localhost:8123/hello`

-The response with status `200` must be:
+The response with status `200` is:
 ```
 Hello, World!
 ```